raspberrypilearning/pixel-art-unplugged/en/step_5.md

 DESIGN - this should be a seperate page to the pixel art image in the previous step so the page can be swapped.

-Now its time to turn your pixel art into numbers a computer (or a friend) can understand and then see if they can turn it back into an image.
+Now it's time to turn your pixel art into numbers a computer (or a friend) can understand and try to decode!

 --- task ---

-Write down the X and Y coordinates of the pixels which are coloured.
+Write down the (x, y) coordinates of the pixels which you coloured in.

 DESIGN - a table 2 x 25 with the column headings X, Y